Ahmadullah Shah: Family

 The Moulvi was a remarkable person.
 His name was Ahmad-ullah and his native place was Faizabad in Oudh.
 In person, he was tall, lean and muscular, with large deep eyes, beetle brows, a high aquiline nose, and lantern jaws.

-Maulvi was a Sunni Muslim and belonged to an affluent family.
+The Maulvi was a Sunni Muslim and belonged to an affluent family.
 He had a good command over English.
-After getting his traditional Islamic education, Maulvi had got training on welfare as well.
+After getting his traditional Islamic education, the Maulvi was trained in welfare as well.
 He travelled to England, Russia, Iran, Iraq, Mecca and Medina, and also performed Hajj.

-Before 1857 Revolt
+Before 1857 revolt

-Maulvi Ahmadullah Shah believed that for the success for an armed rebellion, the co-operation of people was very important.
+Maulvi Ahmadullah Shah believed that for the success of an armed rebellion, the co-operation of the people was very important.
 He travelled to Delhi, Meerut, Patna, Calcutta and several other places and sowed the seed of independence.
-Maulvi and Fazl-e-Haq Khairabadi also declared jihad against Britons.
-He also authored a pamphlet called Fateh Islam, planned manner for the need of jihad against Britisher, even before the eruption of revolt in 1857.
+Maulvi and Fazl-e-Haq Khairabadi also declared jihad against the Britons.
+He also authored a pamphlet called Fateh Islam, a planned manner for the need of jihad against the Britisher, even before the eruption of the revolt in 1857.

-According to G. B. Malleson, "It is beyond doubt that behind the conspiracy of 1857 revolt, Moulavi's brain and efforts were significant.
+According to G. B. Malleson, "It is beyond doubt that behind the conspiracy of the 1857 revolt, the Moulavi's brain and efforts were significant.
 Distribution of bread during the campaigns, Chapati Movement, was actually his brainchild."

 Arrest at Patna

-According to G. B. Malleson, when Maulvi was in Patna, suddenly with no previous notice or intimation, an officer arrived at Patna from Punjab.
+According to G. B. Malleson, when the Maulvi was in Patna, suddenly with no previous notice or intimation, an officer arrived at Patna from Punjab.
 He is referred as Lt.
 Thursbern in a book by Rashmi Kumari on Ahmadullah Shah.
-With a warrant in his pocket, he walked into Sadikpur, a quarter in Patna.
-He entered house of Ahmadullah Shah, and with the help of police arrested Maulvi Ahmadullah Shah.
-Maulvi was awarded capital death punishment on the charges of revolt and conspiracy against the British rule.
+With a warrant in his pocket, he walked into Sadiqpur, a quarter in Patna.
+He entered the house of Ahmadullah Shah, and with the help of the police arrested him.
+The Maulvi was awarded capital punishment on the charges of revolt and conspiracy against the British rule.
 The punishment was later reduced to life imprisonment.

-After eruption of revolt on 10 May 1857, Rebel sepoys of Azamgarh, Banaras and Jaunpur reached Patna on 7 June.
-They attacked the bungalows of English officers who were already on the run.
+After the eruption of the revolt on 10 May 1857, rebel sepoys from Azamgarh, Banaras and Jaunpur arrived in Patna on 7 June.
+They attacked the bungalows of the English officers who were already on the run.
 Once the city was captured by the rebels, they captured the government treasury.
-They proceeded towards the jail and got Maulvi and other prisoners freed.
-After declaring Mansingh as Raja of Patna, maulavi Ahmadullah proceeded to Awadh.
+They proceeded towards the jail and got the Maulvi and the other prisoners freed.
+After declaring Man Singh as the Raja of Patna, Maulvi Ahmadullah proceeded to Awadh.